Not-Cyrus/GoGuardian/README.md

 MemberRoleUpdateProtection: Keeps you safe from bots/people giving administrator roles without being whitelisted

 AntiBotProtection: Removes all bots that get invited and bans the person who invited it

+HijackProtection: Makes the bot leave the guild if it tried nuking the server itself.

 # Want to build it yourself?